Four UX Tactics for More Authentic Marketing Automation

 Map That Process

 Creating a detailed process map helps ensure you will provide a more valuable experience to the user.
-This involves outlining every desired action you would like users to take and including variations on as many outcomes as possible.
+Experience mapping involves outlining every desired action you would like users to take and including variations on as many outcomes as possible.
 Not all users will react the same, so it’s important to figure out what will work for the majority of them and offer contingencies for those with alternate needs.

-Good information architecture saves users time and creates a seamless, intuitive, and hopefully even enjoyable path through content.
-When marketing automation becomes part of the process things get a bit stickier, as you rely on software to interact with real people on your behalf at key steps throughout.
+Good information architecture saves users time and creates a seamless, intuitive, and hopefully enjoyable path through content.
+However, when marketing automation becomes part of the process things get a bit stickier, as you rely on software to interact with real people on your behalf at key steps throughout.
 Paying attention to details in this process can make a huge difference in how your content is perceived, as can testing, which we’ll cover below.

 Prototype and Test